 The history of slavery in the Americas has always been marred by its deep racial past.

-So much so that stories like those of Anthony Johnson, a black man who was the first person to legally own a slave in the U.S. is little known or studied.
+So much so that stories like those of Anthony Johnson, a black man who was one of the first people to legally own a slave in the U.S. is little known or studied.

 But Johnson’s story changed the course of American history.

 According to historians Charles Johnson and Patricia Smith, in 1622, an enslaved African named Anthonio appeared in the historical record.
 It is believed that Johnson arrived in Virginia in 1621, captured in Angola and put on the ship, James.
 Early records listed him as “Antonio, a Negro” servant, because Virginia had no rules for slaves at the time.

 Johnson and Smith explain the Virginia system of the time:

 “Both African slaves and European indentured servants labored in Virginia in the 1620s.
 Indentured servants agreed to work for a planter for a specific period of time in exchange for their passage to the New World, and then they usually became free.
 Slaves were forced to come to North America, but in the seventeenth century they were also often able to earn their freedom.
 Both indentured servants and slaves often labored in Virginia tobacco fields side by side and were subject to the same treatment, often cruel, by planters for whom they worked.”

 Historians at Wesleyan University note further on the times,

 Slaves, usually captured and sold by other African tribes, were transported across the Atlantic to the Americas.
 Around 11 million people were transported from 1500 to 1850, mostly to Brazil and the Caribbean islands.
 If they arrived in America, originally they became indentured servants; if they arrived elsewhere, they became slaves.